Arkolos/challenge/README.md

 - clone this repository

-- copy the products.txt and listings.txt files from http://sortable.com/challenge/ in the repository directory, next to the "challenge.scala" file
+- copy the products.txt and listings.txt files from http://sortable.com/challenge/ in the repository directory, next to the "challenge.scala" and "custom_fields.scala" files

 - run :
 ```
 /path/to/your/spark-shell  --packages com.databricks:spark-csv_2.11:1.3.0 -i challenge.scala
 ```

+There should have no errors.
 A "result" directory is created in you current directory.
-There should have no errors.
 When it's finished, you should get the spark prompt again.

 - Exit the Spark shell (type the "exit" command) and run :
 ```